 My First Encounter

 When I first got married, I did change my name.
 From the onset, I felt unsure and in a strange way seduced.
-It was a culturally imposed ritual I felt insanely obliged to follow.
+It was a culturally imposed ritual I felt obliged to follow.
 I naively chose not to cause a stir.
-It took a couple years of being called by my partner’s name to realize, NOPE, this is not going to work for me.
-I literally felt like a nobody, a shadow.
+It took a couple of years of being called by my partner’s name to realize, NOPE, this is not going to work for me.
+I felt like a nobody, a shadow.
 Rarely was I referred to by my first name, just Mrs, blah blah blah.

 I was angry at myself for failing to stand up for my given identity and against a tradition I felt was demeaning.
 And I am fully aware that those calling me Mrs. were also seduced into thinking that it was okay because, well, tradition.

-It became too anger inducing and difficult to combat, so I changed back to my maiden name.
-Of course, I was met with judgmental sneers when I would say, please do not call me Mrs. _____, my name is _____ _____ thank you.
+It became too anger-inducing and difficult to combat, so I changed back to my maiden name.
+Of course, I was met with judgmental sneers when I would say, Please do not call me Mrs. _____, my name is _____ _____, thank you.
 Their indignation gave me further cause to continue my quest to be addressed as Ms. _____ _____.

 Male Reaction to Traditions